 How do we achieve long term sustainable places?
-With an integrated approach different areas of interest are combined and their interaction optimized, for example climate adaptation, employment, energy, and social challenges.
+We use an integrated approach that combines science, engineering, business, social and environmental innovation.
+This takes into account challenges such as climate adaptation, employment, energy, and economic resilience .

 The resulting strategies are derived from the local context, work better to serve local stakeholder' needs, and result in doing more with less.
 This allows for achieving better results, in a shorter timeframe, with less investment, that lasts longer.